agz9/robo-advisor/README.md

 pip install -r requirements.txt
 ```

+## More Setup

+Before using or developing this application, take a moment to [obtain an AlphaVantage API Key](https://www.alphavantage.co/support/#api-key) (e.g. "abc123").

+After obtaining an API Key, create a new called ".env" (in your local repo, NOT your remote repo), and update the contents of the ".env" file to specify your real API Key:

+    ALPHAVANTAGE_API_KEY="abc123"

+Don't worry, the ".env" has already been [ignored](/.gitignore) from version control for you!

 ### Using Robo-Advisor

 From inside stocks-env (or whatever you decide to name the virtual environment), run the code using the following code: